 Different measures serve different purposes.
 Some performance measures are used solely for quality improvement, while others might be used for accreditation, comparison of provider performance, or payment in APMs or VBP programs.
 Due to the time, effort, and cost required for developing a digital PRO-PM, the measure developer and the stakeholder advisory group should determine how the measure will be used before moving beyond stage 1.
-Development and testing processes will vary depending on this determination, and requirements are more stringent for accountability than for quality improvement.
+Development and testing processes will vary depending on this determination, and requirements are more stringent for accountability than for internal quality improvement use cases.